Davi1990/mne_eeg_workshop/README.md

 # mne_eeg_workshop

-This repo was created as part of [Brainhack Toronto](https://brainhackto.github.io/global-toronto-12-2022/) and includeds tutorial for Working with MNE and EEG-BIDS
+This repo was created as part of [Brainhack Toronto](https://brainhackto.github.io/global-toronto-12-2022/) and includeds tutorial for Working with MNE and EEG-BIDS.

 ![alt text](https://brainhackto.github.io/global-toronto-12-2022/images/BrainHack/1x/coverArt2022@0.5x.png)